Updated May 9, 2023

-2. Table: Table is a collection of related data organized in form of rows and columns.
+2. Table: A table is a collection of related data organized as rows and columns.
 A table in a database looks like a simple spreadsheet.
-The table used to represents or to stores, the data related to the objects or entities or even to represent the relations.
+You can use a table to represent or store data related to objects or entities, or even describe relations.

-3. Column: Column also called as the field.
-The column store the data value for the specific field, for example, the column name is to store the employee name which stores only the employee name.
+3. Column: The column is also called the field.
+The column store the data value for the specific field; for example, the column name is to store the employee name, which stores only the employee name.

-4. Row: Row also called a record.
-The row is the set of field values that are relevant to a specific entity in the table.
-For example in employee table contain fields as eid, ename, salary, address and so on.
+4. Row: A row is also called a record.
+The row is the set of field values relevant to a specific entity in the table.
+For example, the employee table contains fields such as id, name, salary, address, etc.

-- Primary Key: A primary key is a unique key which means it should not have duplicate value and also should have the null value.
-As the primary key is having unique values so it can be used to identify each row or entity.
+- Primary Key: A primary key is unique and should not have a duplicate or null value.
+You can use unique values in the primary key to identify each row or entity.

-- Foreign Key: A foreign key is a key which is referred to another table’s primary key.
-The primary and foreign Key used to establish the connection between the tables.
+- Foreign Key: A foreign key refers to the primary key of another table.
+The primary and foreign Key establishes the connection between the tables.

-- Composite key: A composite key also called a compound key.
-The composite key is a key that having multiple columns as a primary key because to identify each row is one column is not sufficient.
+- Composite Key: People also refer to a composite key as a compound key.
+The composite Key is a key that has multiple columns as a primary key because identifying each row as one column is not sufficient.

 - Not null: Not null constraint restricts a column from entering a NULL value.

-- Unique: Unique constraint restricts a column to enter unique values.
+- Unique: Unique constraint restricts a column from entering unique values.

-- Check: Check constraint restricts a column to enter values from domain specified.
+- Check: Check constraint restricts a column from entering values from the domain specified.

 B. Hierarchical Database Management Systems

-Now, in this topic of Introduction to MySQL, we are going to discuss Hierarchical Database Management Systems which organized or represent the data into a tree-like structure that is stored in the parent node and child node relationships.
-The data is represented in the collection of fields or record with only one value for each field and the records are linked to other records in the form of parent and children relationship.
-In a hierarchical database model, a parent record can have multiple children but child record have only one parent.
-To travel a hierarchical database model, it needs to access through each node of the tree until the record is found.
-For example, Supplier can pay either cash or credit which can be represented in a hierarchical database model as:
+Now, in this topic of Introduction to MySQL, we will discuss Hierarchical Database Management Systems, which organize or represent the data into a tree-like structure stored in the parent node and child node relationships.
+The collection of fields or records represent the data, with only one value for each area, and they establish links with other records through parent and child relationships.
+In a hierarchical database model, a parent record can have multiple children, but a child record has only one parent.
+You must access each tree node until the record is found to navigate a hierarchical database model.

 C. Network Database Management Systems

-In this topic of Introduction to MySQL, we are going to discuss network Database Management Systems which represent the data into a network structure and to create a relationship between entities use the link between them.
+We will discuss network Database Management Systems which represent the data into a network structure and create a relationship between entities using the link between them.
 It is an interconnected records network.
-The network database model is similar to a hierarchical database model except where one node can have only one parent, a network child node can have multiple parents node which represents many-to-many relationships.
+The network database model is similar to a hierarchical database model except that one node can have only one parent, and a network child node can have multiple parents node, which represents many-to-many relationships.

 D. Object-oriented Database Management Systems

-Object-oriented Database Management Systems also called as OODBMS.
-It represents the data as objects and also supports for the classes of objects and its properties like inheritance and all, it works with an object in programming languages similarly works in database objects.
-To represent composite or larger objects an objects linked to each other as by an “is-part-of” relationship.
+Object-oriented Database Management Systems, also called OODBMS.
+It represents the data as objects and supports the classes of objects and their properties like inheritance and all; it works with an object in programming languages and similarly works in database objects.
+You can represent composite or larger objects and objects linked to each other by an ‘is-part-of’ relationship using a table.

-- Implemented language – MySQL Written in C, C++.
+- Implemented language – MySQL Written in C and C++.

 - Powerful – MySql handles a large subset of the data with the functionality of the most powerful database packages.
-So it makes MySQL is a very powerful program.
+So it makes MySQL a compelling program.

-- Operating systems – On many operating systems the MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.
+- Operating systems – On many operating systems, MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.

-- Large data sets – With large data sets MySQL works well and even very fast.
+- Large data sets – MySQL works well and quickly with large data sets.

-- Web development – MySQL can also be used in web applications as it is work with PHP and the most web development languages.
+- Web development – You can also use MySQL in web applications because it works with PHP and most web development languages.

-- Supports large databases – MySQL work with large databases.
-The default file size limit for a table is 4GB, which can be increased depending on the operating system, up to 50 million rows or more in a table.
+- Supports large databases – MySQL works with large databases.
+The default file size limit for a table is 4GB, but you can increase it depending on the operating system.
+A table can hold up to 50 million rows or more.

-- Multi-layered design – MySQL is multi-layered server design with independent modules.
-As it is fully multithreaded by using kernel threads, it uses the multiple CPUs if they are available.
+- Multi-layered design – MySQL is a multi-layered server design with independent modules.
+MySQL utilizes multiple CPUs if available as it is fully multithreaded and uses kernel threads.

 - Client/server environment – MySQL Server works in embedded or client/server systems.